abatool/datacontainer-nginx-db-wp/README.md

 ### Use of this image

-You can use this repository to create data container witch will map on DocumentRoot directory of nginx server /usr/share/nginx/html and /var/lib/mysql for mariadb.
+You can use this repository to create data container witch will map on directory /var/www/html and for nginx server /var/lib/mysql for mariadb.

 ## Build from source